RianneHaartsen/LEAPsns-EEG-pipeline-comparisons/README.md

 6. FiguresForPaper

 The folder entitled ‘1.Preprocessing’ contains the folders with the scripts used for the different 8 pre-processing pipelines.
 The different pipelines and their steps are described in the manuscript.
-Dependencies and additional functions needed for the scripts are detailed in the first lines within each script.
-Briefly, the scripts for the following pipelines are included:
+Dependencies and additional functions needed for the scripts are detailed in the first lines within each script, and within the publications listed below.
+The main preprocessing scripts for the following pipelines are included:

 Pipeline 2 in the manuscript: MADE
 Maryland analysis of developmental EEG pipeline